madbomb122/Win10Script/README.md

 To import a file for a setting or settings <br />
 `powershell.exe -NoProfile -ExecutionPolicy Bypass -File Win10-v2.2-Mod.ps1 -Set example.txt` <br />
-**Note 1: For an example of the setting files look at '*example.txt*', but it doesn't have what each item can be set to like the script does.** <br />
+**Note 1: For an example of the setting files look at '*example.txt*', it has everything you can change but it doesn't have what each item can be set to like the script does.** <br />

 ## FAQ
 **Q:** Can I run the script safely? <br />